 FDA Approves Movantik for Opioid-induced Constipation

-Because Movantik is a mu opioid receptor antagonists, it decreases the constipating effects of opioids.
+Because Movantik, which is distributed by AstraZeneca, is a mu opioid receptor antagonists, it decreases the constipating effects of opioids.
 “Supportive care products such as Movantik can lessen the constipating side effects of opioids,” said Julie Beitz, MD, director of the Office of Drug Evaluation III in the FDA’s Center for Drug Evaluation and Research.

 How it Was Approved